 Pyramid allows you to upload or connect to JSON files and convert the data into a table.
 Each given JSON file is converted into a single table.
 The JSON file source supports local file upload, or pointer to a shared file on a network drive, or URL address.

-Start by adding the XML source node and go to its Properties panel.
+Start by adding the JSON source node and go to its Properties panel.
 Connect the required file by uploading it, or pasting a pointer to a shared file, or a URL address.

 Upload the file by dragging it from its folder location onto the upload widget.
 Alternatively, click Upload File to open your file explorer and find and select the file from its folder location.